HoangDucTin/basic-api/README.md

 package main

 import (
+	"time"

 	"github.com/tinwoan-go/basic-api/http"
-	"time"
 )

 func main() {
-	// For this example I don't have proxy URL so I'll leave as ""
+	// For this example I don't have proxy URL so I'll leave as "",
-	// And timeout for this client to send request will be 10 seconds. proxyURL := ""
+	// and timeout for this client to send request will be 10 seconds. proxyURL := ""
 	if err := http.NewHTTPClient(proxyURL, 10 * time.Second); err != nil {
 		panic(err)